mia-platform/documentation/docs/development_suite/api-console/api-design/templates_conf.md

 To use this feature, you have to set the `defaultDocumentationPath` string.
 An example string can be as follows: `/documentation/json`.

+### Configure Component ID

+When creating a service from marketplace a link to the original component id can be established by supplying the `componentId` property to the marketplace service.
+The newly created service will register this identifier in the `sourceComponentId` property.

 ### Example Configuration

 Here there is an example of the React Template configuration, which environment variables can be modified in order to overwrite the defaults applied by DevOps Console: